-- Figures will be calculated into the size of the manuscript (e.g., a figure that takes up about 25% of a page = ~1,625 characters and spaces that will need to be removed from the text).
+- Figures will be calculated into the size of the manuscript (e.g., a figure that takes up about 25% of a page = ~1,500 characters (letters and spaces) that will need to be removed from the text).
 Figures are sized to be legible in print; some take up as much as half a page to a full page.
 Your text will need to be adjusted accordingly.

 - Manuscripts that are too long will be returned for shortening before they go through the review process.

-- Supplemental data* may be included in GSA's online repository.
+- Supplemental material* may be included in GSA's online supplemental material repository.

 - The philosophy behind this short format is twofold: (1) keeping an article short can increase the clarity and quality of the writing; and (2) a short article encourages readers to engage and seek more information.